Get the ski field low down

 Fire pit overlooking snow-capped mountains at The Cottages at Lake Hayes, AccommodationThe Cottages at Lake Hayes, Accommodation

-Plan your days off
+Plan your days off the slopes

 All four ski fields also offer half-day afternoon lift passes which allow you to do something in the morning and ski in the afternoon from 12:30-4pm, leaving all the more time for activities.